Stolperstein: First Stolperstein

-A growing memorial
+Growth

 By October 2007, Gunter Demnig had laid more than 13,000 Stolpersteine in more than 280 cities.
 He expanded his project beyond the borders of Germany to Austria, Italy, the Netherlands and Hungary.
 Some Stolpersteine were scheduled to be laid in Poland on 1 September 2006, but permission was withdrawn, and the project was cancelled.

 On 24 July 2009, the 20,000th Stolperstein was unveiled in the Rotherbaum district of Hamburg, Germany.
 Gunter Demnig, representatives of the Hamburg government and its Jewish community, and descendants of the victims attended.
 By May 2010, more than 22,000 Stolpersteine had been set in 530 European cities and towns, in eight countries which had formerly been under Nazi control or occupied by Nazi Germany.

 By July 2010 the number of Stolpersteine had risen to more than 25,000, in 569 cities and smaller towns.
 By June 2011 Demnig had installed 30,000 Stolpersteine.